85 Foods That Are Black (Naturally Black Foods)

 These berries have a very balanced flavor as they aren’t overly sweet, which makes this black nightshade the perfect addition to your next pie or jam.
 (Be sure to ONLY eat these berries if they are fully ripe.
 Never eat wonderberries if there is any green on them whatsoever.)

 A bell pepper — but make it black!
-Zulu sweet peppers are a brilliant midnight color that has the same crispness as a bell pepper but are so much more fun.
-Add Zulu peppers to your favorite salsa, or fajita mix or into your next salad for a delightful color splash!
+Zulu sweet peppers are a brilliant midnight color that has the same crispness as a bell pepper but is so much more fun.
+Add Zulu peppers to your favorite salsa, or fajita mix, or into your next salad recipe for a delightful color splash!

 Black Beans and Legumes

-When it comes to consuming foods that are black, adding beans and legumes to your diet is an incredible way to get an extra dose of protein without breaking the budget.
+When it comes to eating black foods, adding beans and legumes to your diet is an incredible way to get an extra dose of protein without breaking the budget.

 Beans and legumes are amazing aids for digestion and are packed with fiber to keep your gut activated.
 These 13 different black beans and legumes are a wonderful way to add fiber, iron, and potassium into your everyday lifestyle.